CIDARLAB/clotho3/clotho3-web/README.md

-- $keypress.suspend() e.g. in trail mode when using search bar -- need to be namespaced
+- $keypress.suspend() e.g. in trail mode when using Command Bar -- need to be namespaced

 - favorite() API method - and unfavorite() and dislike()